JTI POLSKA Sp. Z o.o. and others (Respondents) v Jakubowski and others (Appellants)

 Facts

 The respondents contracted with the appellant hauliers to transport a consignment of cigarettes from Poland to England.
-Whilst parked in a motorway service station in England, a number of cases of cigarettes were stolen from the vehicle.
-As a result, the respondents incurred excise duty under a provision which deemed the cigarettes to have entered into circulation in the UK following the theft.
-The duty would not have been levied in the ordinary course of carriage.
-It arose only because of the theft.
+The road carriage was undertaken subject to the CMR.
+During transit, whilst the driver's vehicle was parked in a motorway service station in England, thieves stole a number of cases of cigarettes.
+As a result, the respondents incurred excise duty pursuant to a European excise duty suspension arrangement, under which the cigarettes were deemed to have been released for commercial consumption in the UK following the theft.

 Judgment appealed